Jennifer Bragg social JPG

 I’m always open to feedback, concerns, or suggestions and I urge you to reach out to me anytime!

-Repairing relationships & Damage Control
+Repairing Relationships & Damage Control

 • City Council: The mayor’s job isn’t to silence or control the council.
 It’s to ensure meetings are fair, open, and productive.
 I will run meetings appropriately, let council members deliberate freely, and use open-meeting law as it was intended: to protect elected officials, not punish them.